peterweissbier/QEMU-KVM-virt-manager/README.md

 10. Now you can use virt-manager manager your virtual machine.

-11. Things to do after installing a Windows VM.
+#### Things to do after installing a Windows VM

-  * Check and install drivers on your guest Windows VM, probably `virtio-win` is a nice place to start.
+  * Check and install drivers on your guest Windows VM like virtio-win

 ---